Skip to content

 Gold as portfolio insurance vs gold as investment

 The most defensible role for gold in a portfolio is as a small allocation (5-15%) that reduces overall portfolio volatility through low correlation with equities during certain stress events.
 At that allocation, gold is insurance, not a growth driver.
 Larger allocations require conviction that gold will meaningfully outperform — which historically has been a contrarian bet that has often not paid off.
-Before sizing a gold position, clarify whether you are holding it for risk reduction or for return generation, because the right allocation is very different between those two goals.
+Before sizing a gold position, clarify whether you are holding it for risk reduction or for return generation, because an specific allocation is very different between those two goals.

 Example Scenario

-$10,000 in gold at 5%% nominal / 3%% inflation grows to $16,288.95 nominal.
+$10,000 in gold at 5%% nominal / 3%% inflation grows to 16,288.95 nominal.

 Inputs